manetu/temporal-clojure-sdk/README.md

 This Clojure SDK is a framework for authoring Workflows and Activities in Clojure.
 (For other languages, see [Temporal SDKs](https://docs.temporal.io/application-development).)

+### Status

+**Alpha**: Functional, but undergoing active development.
+Some major features (Queries, Child-Workflows, SideEffects, etc) are missing/imcomplete.
+API may evolve in breaking ways, though we will always bump at least the minor version when this happens and include a note.
 ### Clojure SDK

 - [Clojure SDK and API documentation](https://cljdoc.org/d/io.github.manetu/temporal-sdk)